 - Server/Local Agents: The default location of temporary files on Linux is

 /tmpand on Windows is

 c:\windows\temp.
 The schedule to clean temporary files is controlled by the file

 Additional log file locations are detailed in Jitterbit Log File Locations.

 Q: What mechanisms are available for monitoring execution and sending alerts if there are problems?

-A: Email, Management Console, database, etc. You can also set up Agent Down notifications through the Management Console to notify specified recipients when your agent is down for the amount of time you specify.
+A: Email, Management Console, database and file entries are available.
+You can also set up Agent Down notifications through the Management Console to notify specified recipients when your agent is down for the amount of time you specify.
 Learn more under Notifications.

 Q: Are version control and rollbacks available?

-A: Integrations created in Design Studio can be rolled back to a previous version using the process described in Restore from Server Backup.
+A: Integrations created in Design Studio can be rolled back to a previous version following directions in Restoring from Cloud Backup.